-Low carbon steels, such as AISI 1018, are popular for their excellent machinability and weldability.
-They contain up to 0.25% carbon and small amounts of other alloying elements such as manganese, phosphorus, and sulfur.
+Low-carbon steels, such as AISI 1018, are famous for their excellent machinability and weldability.
+They contain up to 0.25% carbon and small amounts of other alloying elements.

-These steels are relatively soft and easy to form, making them suitable for applications that require high ductility and low strength, such as carburized parts, bolts, and nuts.
-AISI 1018 is commonly used in the manufacturing of components such as hydraulic fittings, couplings, and gears.
-Its low carbon content also makes it an excellent choice for welding and brazing applications.
+These steels are relatively soft and easy to form, making them suitable for applications that require high flexibility and low strength, such as carburized parts, bolts, and nuts.
+AISI 1018 is commonly used to manufacture components such as hydraulic fittings, couplings, and gears.
+Its low carbon content makes it an excellent choice for welding and brazing applications.

 Medium Carbon Steels (e.g., AISI 1045)

-Medium carbon steels, such as AISI 1045, contain between 0.3% to 0.6% carbon, as well as other alloying elements such as manganese, silicon, and sulfur.
-These steels have higher strength and hardness than low carbon steels, making them suitable for applications that require greater toughness and wear resistance, such as gears, shafts, and axles.
+Medium carbon steels, such as AISI 1045, contain 0.3% to 0.6% carbon and other alloying elements.
+These steels have higher strength and hardness than low-carbon steels, making them suitable for applications that require more excellent toughness and wear resistance, such as gears, shafts, and axles.

 AISI 1045 is a popular choice for parts that require high strength and good machinability.
 Due to their higher carbon content, medium carbon steels are more difficult to weld and may require preheating and post-weld heat treatment to avoid cracking.

-Medium carbon steels are commonly used in the manufacturing of automotive parts, hand tools, and machinery components.
+Medium carbon steels are commonly used to manufacture automotive parts, hand tools, and machinery components.

 High Carbon Steels (e.g., AISI 1095)

-High carbon steels, such as AISI 1095, have a carbon content of 0.60-1.00%.
-These steels are very hard and brittle, with excellent edge retention and wear resistance.
+High-carbon steels, such as AISI 1095, have a carbon content of 0.60-1.00%.
+These steels are hard and brittle, with excellent edge retention and wear resistance.
 They are often used in cutting tools, knives, and springs.

-Due to their high carbon content, they can be difficult to weld and are prone to cracking if not heat-treated properly.
-High carbon steels have lower ductility and toughness compared to low and medium carbon steels, making them more susceptible to deformation and fracture under high stress or impact.
+Due to their high carbon content, they can be difficult to weld and are prone to cracking if not appropriately heat-treated.
+High-carbon steels have lower ductility and toughness than low and medium-carbon steels, making them more susceptible to deformation and fracture under high stress or impact.

 Low alloy steels (e.g., AISI 4140)

-Low alloy steels, such as AISI 4140, contain small amounts of alloying elements like chromium and molybdenum.
+Low alloy steels, such as AISI 4140, contain elements like chromium and molybdenum.
 These elements increase the strength and toughness of the steel, making it ideal for use in machinery parts and other applications that require high strength and durability.

-AISI 4140 is commonly used in the manufacturing of shafts, gears, bolts, and other structural components.
+AISI 4140 is commonly used to manufacture shafts, gears, bolts, and other structural components.
 This steel grade can be heat-treated to increase its hardness and wear resistance.